E-mail marketing on the surface is easy.

 People opting into a list for a free e-book are not the same as someone that has purchased a $500 course.
 Not even close.
 Each of those lists require a different level of interaction.
 One requires more trust building and nurturing, the other more support and authority.
 Either way, segment your lists and understand their role and purpose and you end goal and objective.

 But regardless… every person on any list should be treated with the same level of respect!

-#2 – Do: Split Tests on Everything You Can
+#2 – Do: Split Test Everything You Can

 Is HTML better than text?
 Which subject lines get better open rates?
 Are short e-mails better than long e-mails?
 Do links higher up in the e-mail body get clicked more often then near the end?
 All these questions and more need to get answered over time.
 Look at your stats.
 Experiment.